 Financial disputes are very common during divorce proceedings.
 This could be because one of the spouses was the money manager during the marriage, resulting in the other spouse being disadvantaged in terms of knowledge of the couple’s assets and financial health.
-The money manager may use this knowledge to secure a favourable settlement, but this is where a forensic accountant can help.

 - Mutual funds

-- Insurance Policies
+- Insurance policies